kaaproject/kaa-rfcs/0001-kaa-protocol/README.md

 The common resource path part has the following format:
 `kaa/<appversion_name>/<extension_instance_name>`

-All KP resource paths start with `kaa`.
+All KP resource paths start with `kaa`, which is the reserved prefix for KP version 1.
+Future versions of KP will have prefixes such as `kaav2`, `kaav3`, and so on.
-This helps routing all KP-related traffic though MQTT brokers, as all messages can be matched with a single topic filter: `kaa/#`.
+Having a predefined prefix helps routing all KP-related traffic though MQTT brokers, as all messages can be matched with a single topic filter.

 `<appversion_name>` is a unique name that identifies application and its version within a Kaa solution.